imifos/autopsy-docker/README.md

   * Checkout https://github.com/imifos/autopsy-docker
   * Enter directory
-  * Add autopsy-4.15.0.zip from https://www.autopsy.com/download/
+  * Add autopsy-4.18.0.zip from https://www.autopsy.com/download/
-  * Add sleuthkit-java_4.9.0-1_amd64.deb from https://www.autopsy.com/download/
+  * Add sleuthkit-java_4.10.2-1_amd64.deb from https://www.autopsy.com/download/
   * docker build -t autopsy .

 The multi-stage build creates an intermediary image that should be removed, for instance with ```docker image prune```.
-Building with the exterimental '--squash' flag saves additional 300MB.
+Building with the experimental '--squash' flag saves additional 300MB.

 The image is also on Docker Hub: https://hub.docker.com/repository/docker/imifos/autopsy

-## Pre-requisites
+## Usage pre-requisites MacOS

 In order to display a GUI on the host system, we need to run a X11 server and mount the IPC connection points into the container.